Elephant’s Foot, Carolina Elephant’s Foot, Leafy Elephant’s Foot

-Plants of the World Online by Kew lists 23 accepted species in the genus Elephantopus (as of when I updated this page on 9-10-19.
-Elephantopus is a member of the Asteraceae Family with 1,761 other genera.
+Plants of the World Online by Kew lists 22 accepted species in the genus Elephantopus (as of when I last updated this pageon 3-6-21).
+It is a member of the plant family Asteraceae with 1,679 genera.
 Those numbers could change as updates are made (and likely will).

 The above distribution map for Elephantopsis carolinianus is from Plants o the World Online.
 It shows where the species is native in green and where it has been introduced in purple.
-The USDA Plants Database map for North America is the same.
+The map on the USDA Plants Database for North America is the same.

 I remember it well… I was running down a wooded hillside toward a creek helping a friend herd cattle at his mother’s farm on September 9, 2019.
 She had sold the farm and the cows needed to be moved to another location.
 I had been on top of the hill admiring all the Perilla frutescens (Beefsteak Plant) that were growing by the thousands!
 I only have a few on my farm just a few miles away so I was amazed (somewhat).
 Anyway, the cows started coming so I had to bolt down the hill toward the creek.
 On the way down the hill, running fast as my 58-year-old legs would go, trying to run through the vegetation and vines, I almost tripped because I spotted a plant I hadn’t seen before.
 I didn’t have time to stop and look because I needed to head off the cows so they would go where we wanted them to instead of where they wanted to.
 You know what I am talking about if you have ever tried to drive cows… There is more to the story, but you can read about in the post I wrote, Elephantopus caroliniansis and Perilla frutescens Observed, on September 9.

 Anyway, once the cows were where we needed them to be, I went back to the hillside to look for the plant and take photos (I remembered to take the camera).
-I found the plant I was looking for with no problem because there were a lot of them.
-I took a lot of photos.
+I found the plant I was looking for with no problem because there were a lot of them and I took a lot of photos.
 Later on, when I went back home I identified the plant as Elephantopsis caroliniansis.

-Anyway, even though I took first observed this plat and took these photos on September 9 (2019), I didn’t officially start writing this page until March 16, 2020.
+Anyway, even though I first observed this plant and took these photos on September 9 (2019), I didn’t officially start writing this page until March 16, 2020.
 I usually use the winter months to catch up on writing and updating plant pages.

 The first plant I started taking photos of didn’t have any open flowers… Then I found some after I started looking around a bit.